csparedes/portfolio-cps/content/blog/getting-started-with-nuxt.md

 ---
 title: "Getting Started with Nuxt 3: A Complete Guide"
-description: "Learn how to build modern web applications with Nuxt 3, covering installation, configuration, and best practices for Vue.js developers."
+description: Learn how to build modern web applications with Nuxt 3, covering installation, configuration, and best practices for Vue.js developers.
 date: 2024-01-15
-author: "John Developer"
+author: John Developer
-tags: ["nuxt", "vue", "javascript", "web-development"]
+tags:
+  - nuxt
+  - vue
+  - javascript
+  - web-development
-category: "tutorial"
+category: tutorial
-image: "/blog/nuxt-getting-started.jpg"
+image: /blog/nuxt-getting-started.jpg
 draft: false
 ---

 # Getting Started with Nuxt 3

 Nuxt 3 is a powerful full-stack framework built on top of Vue.js that makes building modern web applications a breeze.
 In this comprehensive guide, we'll explore everything you need to know to get started with Nuxt 3.

+# There is other Nuxt version?

+Yes, currently at the time there is Nuxt 4 on the running, with a huge ammount of resources, I'll keep this blog up to date util it's possible

 ## What is Nuxt 3?